- What are wireless charging systems?

 Limits and measuring standards

-By occupational/controlled environment is meant environments where person is aware of the possible RF exposure or situations, where a person is transiet through a location in which the occupational RF exposure limits are used and the person is warned about the possible exposure.
-Controlled environment can be for example a area fenced around an antenna.
-Uncontrolled environment/general population exposure means situations where the persons are not aware of the exposure or do not have a control over it.
+By occupational (also known as a controlled) environment is meant environments where the person is aware of the possible RF exposure or situations, where a person is transmitted through a location in which the occupational RF exposure limits are used and the person is warned about the possible exposure.
+Controlled environment can be for example an area fenced around an antenna.
+Uncontrolled environment/general population exposure means situations where the people are not aware of the exposure or do not have a control over it.
 An example of an uncontrolled exposure could be a workplace where uncontrolled RF exposure limits are not expected to exceed.
-(Chairman, McDowell, Clyburn, Rosenworcel, Pai, 2013.)
+(28 FCC Rcd, p.
+3558, 2013.)

-There are certain requirements how the testing should be done.
-FCC KDB 680106 D01 RF Exposure Wireless Charging App has requirements how the RF exposure evaluation should be conducted for WPT devices.
+There are certain requirements for how the testing should be done.
+FCC KDB 680106 D01 RF Exposure Wireless Charging App has requirements for how the RF exposure evaluation should be conducted for WPT devices.